Michael-Coleman856/Improving-Tax-Form-Usability-Virginia-Form-760-Redesign-Concept-/README.md

 - Cleaner presentation of SSN, date of birth, and ID information
 - Filing status redesigned for faster scanning and fewer entry mistakes
 - More modern visual hierarchy while maintaining an official government form style

+<h1>Tools Used</h1>

+- Figma — layout redesign concept, grid structure, and visual hierarchy
+- Adobe Creative Cloud (in progress) — supporting exports and workflow familiarity (currently expanding proficiency in Adobe tools for document production)

+<h1>Portfolio Note</h1>

+This redesign is a concept project created to demonstrate form design and document usability skills.
+It is not an official government form and is intended for portfolio and interview discussion purposes only.

+<h1>Next Steps (Future Enhancements)</h1>

+- Rebuild the same layout in Adobe InDesign for print-ready production
+- Convert the redesigned PDF into a fillable form using Adobe Acrobat Pro
+- Expand the redesign to include a simplified instruction page to reduce taxpayer errors